Central and Southeast Ohio Estate Planning Lawyer

 A trust also allows you to choose who will receive your property after you pass away.
 Trusts have various benefits, including privacy.
 Unlike wills, they don’t go through probate, so your assets don’t have to become a matter of public record.
 There are numerous types of trusts that serve different purposes, including the ability to shield assets from creditors.
 Your estate planning attorney can advise you on the type of trust you need, if applicable.

 Your Ohio estate planning attorney will also help you draft a healthcare power of attorney.
 You can choose a person who will make decisions for you if you’re unable to do so.
 Then, that person will act on your behalf if you become incapacitated.

 It’s important to draft a healthcare power of attorney now, even if you’re in good health.
-Then, if something happens, the paperwork will already be settled, so your family won’t have to petition the court to make decisions.
+Then, if anything happens, the paperwork will already be settled, so your family won’t have to petition the court to make decisions.
 Also, by creating the document now, you’ll have the power to choose who will step in and make those decisions.
 You should choose someone that you trust to act in your best interest and honor your wishes.

 Support Children With Special Needs

 Your Ohio estate planning attorney can also help you care for a child with special needs.
 Most often, parents set up a special needs trust.
 Then, children with special needs can receive money to supplement their income without losing access to government benefits.
 You know there’s a fine line between supporting your child and causing him or her to lose these important benefits.
 Thus, consult with an attorney to ensure your child has ample resources.